 FSCO will continue to ensure that rate changes by insurance companies are reasonable and justified, and that rates charged are balanced with the ability of companies to meet future claims costs.

-To see rate changes for the first quarter of 2011, chart of approved rate changes by coverage, 2009 earned premium distribution and Average Claims cost per vehicle (2005 vs 2009), go here.
+To see rate changes for the fourth quarter of 2011, go here.

 FSCO is an agency of the Ontario Ministry of Finance, and regulates insurance, pensions, credit unions, caisses populaires, co-operatives, mortgage brokers, and loan and trust companies.
 For more information visit, www.fsco.gov.on.ca.